Cathy Moran Hajo, 212-998-8666 email@example.com

 * Learn research skills appropriate and necessary for conducting research in the digital age

-* Learn to write the results of historical research for a general audience
+* Learn to research, write and promote the results of historical research for a general audience

 * Contribute materials to a digital archive on Greenwich Village history

 * Exposure to encoding digital texts, maps, timelines and visualizations

 For classes marked with a LAB, please bring your laptop computer if you have one.

 - Dan Cohen and Roy Rosenzweig, Digital History (2006)

 - Jack Dougherty and Kristen Nawrotzki, eds.
 Writing History in the Digital Age: a born-digital, open-review volume. online publication (2012).